mariobox/mariosanchez.org/content/tutor.md

 ### How This Works

 I use **Zoom** for my online classes.
-Ideally, students will contact me before the class to let me know what subjects they need help with (either the general topics or the specific exercises they want us to go through together).
+Ideally, students will contact me before the class to let me know what subjects they need help with (either the general topics or the specific exercises they want us to review together).

-During our lessons I will make sure that students understand the fundamentals behind solutions to problems, so that they can later apply them themselves.
+During our lessons I ensure that students understand the fundamentals behind solutions to problems, so that they can later apply them themselves.

 <h3 class="centered">📱 (954) 309-1077</h3>